 Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine (2 Timothy 4:2).

 T.C.
-Howitt writes about the gospel of Jesus Christ, using the Bible to illuminate our benighted culture of secular humanism, atheism, scientism and technological idolatry.
+Howitt writes about the gospel of Jesus Christ at the crossroads of society and technology, using the Bible to illuminate our culture benighted by secular humanism, unbelief, scientism and technological idolatry.

 A former software architect, he now endeavors to answer the question, How can Christians live faithfully according to God’s will in this technological society?
-He’s currently working on a book titled, The Tower and the Tabernacle: A Biblical Examination of Technique.
+He’s currently working on a couple novels and a non-fiction book titled, The Tower and the Tabernacle: A Biblical Examination of Technique.

 What does “Oil for Light” mean?

 In Exodus 39, the children of Israel bring to Moses all the materials needed to build the tabernacle.
 The Bible describes these items as an offering to God (Exo 25:1-9).

 Included in the supply list were “the lamps to be set in order, and all the vessels thereof, and the oil for light” (Exo 39:37b).
 The golden lamp stand was the only source of light inside the holy place of the tabernacle.